vinicius-sabadim/advent-of-code/2023/README.md

 # Advent of code 2023

-As a frontend developer, I have opted for [Rust](https://www.rust-lang.org/) as the programming language for the exercises.
+As a frontend developer, I'm not used to languages that are not JavaScript/TypeScript, so I have opted for [Rust](https://www.rust-lang.org/) as the programming language for the exercises.

 My aim is not to become an expert in the language but rather to explore its capabilities.
 Additionally, I will strive to adhere to functional programming paradigms rather than opting for imperative development.